German submarine U-505: In popular culture

 Captain Gallery recounted the capture of U-505 in his 1951 memoir Clear the Decks.
 Gary Moore recounts a dramatized story of the captured crew in his 2006 historical fiction book Playing with the Enemy.
 Hans Goebeler recounts the story of the boat's patrols and her crew in his 2005 memoir Steel Boats, Iron Hearts: A U-Boat Crewman's Life Aboard U-505.
+Alexander Rose extensively documents the story of the Navy's pursuit of the boat in his 2025 historical narrative Phantom Fleet: The Hunt for Nazi Submarine U-505 and World War II’s Most Daring Heist.